Can I have a conviction or guilty plea to a summary offense expunged?

 State College Summary Offense Expungement Lawyer

-Section 9122 of the Crimes Code allows for the expungement of summary offenses IF the person “has been free of arrest or prosecution for five years following the conviction for that offense.”
+Pennsylvania law allows for the expungement of summary offenses IF the person “has been free of arrest or prosecution for five years following the conviction for that offense.”
 Basically, if a person has stayed out of trouble for five years, he or she is eligible to have a summary conviction expunged.
+The person must go through the expungement process.
 Again, eligibility simply allows a person to file an expungement petition, and to have a judge consider the request and render a decision.
 The expungement law expressly provides that such criminal history “may” be expunged, meaning a judge may deny the request.

 Expungement is Discretionary